sahilmulani29/mytheresa/README.md

 # *** FLow & Logic ***

-1. As soon as app components get loaded, Called the fetchHook which custome hook to get the categories and movie items.
+1. As soon as app components get loaded, Called the fetchHook which custom hook to get the categories and movie items.
 2. Created context to store the data from API, Same context will also hold loading state to show spinner and wishlist API list
 3. Refer Router component to navigate home, moviedetails & wish list section.
-4. Wrapped all components under Container component which has header ans Spinner component
+4. Wrapped all components under Container component which has header and Spinner component
 5. Created Carousel component to show the movie list
 6. Once clicked on movie image it will redirect to movie details component and the it has add to wish list button
 7. Created Wishlist component to show wish list items.